 I asked who had made the accusations.
 I was told that the privacy act prevented them from revealing the accuser.
 White hot rage ran through my mind.
 What system allows an accuser to throw accusations from behind a curtain.
 Innocent until proven guilty – except in cases of child and domestic abuse.
 Don’t get me wrong.
 I think that child and domestic abuse are the most heinous of crimes.
 They are clear examples of the abuse of power of one (a parent in the former, a partner in the second) over the other.
-However, the same curtain protects those that would throw false accusations.
+However, false accusers also have power, one that is even strengthened by the curtain of anonymity.
 Is that not a crime of abuse in its own right?

 As I write this, the government is appealing the decisions of a judge who has ruled that the withdrawal of Mohammed Haneef’s visa by the government was not appropriate.
 After the charges against him for aiding and abetting a terrorist effort (the attempted car bomb attack on a Scottish airport) were dropped (some weeks after his being detained) due to exceedingly weak evidence, his visa was revoked by the Australian government and he was shipped out of the country.
 The government representative defending the government’s decision ring in my ears: ”better to be safe than sorry.”
 I agree with the sentiment, but there is a line in the sand where the accusations or allegations are a little thin.
 This was the case in Mohammed Haneef.
 What would be the case here?